By Thea Babington-Stitt published

-Discover more decorative staircases and hallwaysHallway decor ideas – to create a stylish first impression
+See: Hallway decor ideas – to create a stylish first impression

 Gallery walls are going nowhere, this personality laden trend is a wonderful way to decorate a staircase.
 In this transient area of the house you can get away with using mismatched works of art that might otherwise overwhelm the eye in a living room or bedroom scheme.

-lIf you’re looking to achieve a more traditionally elegant result, use the dado rail as a marker point – the area below can remain restrained and sophisticated, while the space above can be a creative contrast of colour, pattern and framed images.
+lIf you’re looking to achieve a more traditionally elegant result, use the dado rail as a marker point – the area below can remain restrained and sophisticated, while the space above can be a creative contrast of color, pattern and framed images.